In crisis now? DIAL 000

 Sexual autonomy or choice is the right to make decisions about our own bodies and engage in consensual sexual activities.
 In a healthy relationship, we have the opportunity to set boundaries, express desires, and make choices about our own sexuality.
 However, in cases of sexual abuse, our autonomy is undermined.
 Abusers use coercion, manipulation, and threats to control our sexual choices.

-Healthy intimate relationships behaviours
+Healthy intimate relationship behaviours

 Understanding sexual autonomy helps us recognise the importance of consent, respect, and open communication in relationships.
 Healthy relationships with positive sexual autonomy and choice will include: